Last Updated on October 12, 2020

 The patient presents with subcutaneous swelling.
-Face, tongue, hands, and feet; the genitalia can be affected, and rarely, edema of the soft palate may occur.
+Face, tongue, hands, feet, genitalia can be affected, and rarely, edema of the soft palate may occur.

 Abdominal pain occurs from intestinal involvement.
-Nausea, vomiting, and ascites could be seen and sometimes presenting symptom of angioedema.
+Nausea, vomiting, and ascites could be seen and sometimes be the presenting symptom of angioedema.
 Throat tightness, voice changes, and breathing problems may suggest airway involvement.

 In hereditary acquired edema, idiopathic angioedema, and drug-induced angioedema, there would be of relapsing, self-limiting edema lasting for 1-7 days and are followed by a disease-free interval.

 The history may reveal triggers of the attack [such as local trauma or surgery]

 On examination, the affected areas show edema of distensible tissues, often with ill-defined margins.

 In severe abdominal involvement, abdominal distention and signs consistent with bowel obstruction may be present.

 Patients may have only changes in bowel sounds and diffuse or localized tenderness.

 The oral cavity can be visualized directly for tongue or uvula but laryngoscopy is indicated to assess laryngeal or vocal cord involvement.
 Family history and history about possible triggers like food, medicine, etc [see causes] should be asked.

 Angioedema can be life-threatening when it involves the larynx and upper airway.
 Throat pain or discomfort, dysphonia, and dysphasia may indicate laryngeal involvement.
 In severe attacks, dyspnea can indicate the onset of systemic anaphylaxis.